RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 WantedBy=multi-user.target
 ```

-Finally you need to apply the newly created role to your *wildflyservers* group.
+:boom: Finally you need to apply the newly created role to your *wildflyservers* group.
 In dir *$WORK_DIR* create a playbook named *site.yml*.
 Put the following content into the file:

 ```
 ---